-Marree is a town where three cultures have grown together bound by transport and travel.
+marree is a town where three cultures have grown together bound by transport and travel.
 It has the most multi-cultural heritage of all outback towns hosting Aboriginal, Muslim Cameleer and European communities during the latter part of the nineteenth century and much of the twentieth.
 Teamsters, cameleers, stockmen, hawkers, railway workers and explorers passed through here to travel the Overland Telegraph line, the Oodnadatta and Birdsville Tracks and the Ghan railway.
-2 Lake Harry Homestead ruins are the lingering reminders of the failed, labour-intensive experimental plantation of 2,000 irrigated date palms planted in the late 19th century.
-3 The Dog Fence crosses the track here.
+2 LAKE HARRY HOMESTEAD ruins are the lingering reminders of the failed, labour-intensive experimental plantation of 2,000 irrigated date palms planted in the late 19th century.
+THE DOG FENCE crosses the track here.
 It was built to protect sheep from wild dog attacks, extends for more than 5,600km from Jimbour in Queensland to the Great Australian Bight and is the longest man-made structure in the world.
-Despite of the fence wild dog control is still needed.
+In spite of the fence wild dog control is still needed and occurs in many parts of South Australia south of the fence to protect livestock.

-3 Clayton spa and wetlands Here you can enjoy a walk, a dip in the warm spa or bush camp in the designated area.
+CLAYTON SPA AND WETLANDS Here you can enjoy a walk, a dip in the warm spa or bush camp in the designated area.

-5 Dulkaninna Wetlands Artificial artesian bores flowing freely along creek lines supplement surface water collected in waterholes after rains, creating artificial wetlands.
+3 DULKANINNA WETLANDS Artificial artesian bores flowing freely along creek lines supplement surface water collected in waterholes after rains, creating artificial wetlands.
 These provide a permanent habitat for many bird species and are a welcome surprise for travellers in this dry part of the continent.

-6) Grave at Lake Killalpaninna Pastor Vogelsang's grave is one of the few remaining reminders of the Lutheran Bethesda Mission, its 21 buildings and handsome mud brick Church that once occupied this site.
+GRAVE AT LAKE KILLALPANINNA Pastor Vogelsang's grave is one of the few remaining reminders of the Lutheran Bethesda Mission, its 21 buildings and handsome mud brick Church that once occupied this site.
 Although Vogelsang tried to give the Mission a commercial backing to help it survive by running sheep and cattle, drought and wild dogs continually took their toll, and by 1920 the Mission was effectively closed.

 The Dieri Aboriginal people dispersed.
 Some went to Marree, some to Hermannsburg and others went to the mission at Finniss Springs established by Francis Dunbar Warren to provide a refuge for his family and other displaced Aboriginal people.
-Dalgety & Co Ltd provided the punt to ferry supplies and mail across the Cooper Creek when it flooded in 1949.
+PALGETY & CO LTO provided this punt to ferry supplies and mail across the Cooper Creek when it flooded in 1949.
 Now when the waters from Queensland's Channel Country reach the Cooper Creek and cut the Birdsville Track, a detour leads you to a ferry that operates during daylight hours.
 Tom Brennan's Ferry

-3 Naterannie Sandhills The Tirari and Strzelecki Deserts meet in this 10km stretch of long and narrow sand dunes.
-9 Mungerannie is where three deserts meet - the Tirari, the Strzelecki and southern reaches of the Simpson Desert.
+3 NATERANNIE SANDHILLS The Tirari and Strzelecki Deserts meet in this 10km stretch of long and narrow sand dunes. • MUNGERANNIE is where three deserts meet - the Tirari, the Strzelecki and southern reaches of the Simpson Desert.
+Take a stroll around the Derwent wetlands; the bird watching is good, as is a dip in the local pool.

-Mount Gason Bore Look here for Mt Gason Wattle, Australia's rarest acacia.
+MOUNT GASON BORE Look here for Mt Gason Wattle, Australia's rarest acacia.

-(PAR) 4WD This PAR leads to the Simpson Desert and is closed in summer in line with the summer closure of the Simpson Desert.
-It can also be closed due to weather conditions.
-The Inside Track Monsoonal rains in Queensland can bring floodwaters down the Diamantina River and across Goyder Lagoon, closing this track for moths at a time.
+(D) WARBURTON CROSSING PUBLIC ACCESS ROUTE (PAR) 4WD This PAR leads to the Simpson Desert and is closed in summer in line with the summer closure of the Simpson Desert.
+THE INSIDE TRACK Monsoonal rains in Queensland can bring floodwaters down the Diamantina River and across Goyder Lagoon, closing this track for weeks at a time.
 Here you can see the shy elusive Grey Grass Wren hiding or flying low, or running along the ground between dense Lignum clumps or among Old Man saltbush.
 Listen carefully, you may hear their soft calls - a high pitched cricket or insect sounding 'tsit-tsit'.